 You may have a canker sore if you have:

-- A painful sore or sores inside your mouth: on your tongue, on your soft palate (the back portion of the roof of your mouth), or inside your cheeks
+- A painful sore or sores that appear alone or in clusters inside your mouth: on your tongue, at the base of the gums, on your soft palate (the back portion of the roof of your mouth), or inside your cheeks

 Severe canker sore attacks may also cause:

 Canker sores usually aren’t serious.
 Call your dentist if you have:

 - Sores that last 3 weeks or longer

 - Extreme pain despite avoiding trigger foods and taking over-the-counter pain medication

 - Frequent or lasting mouth sores, which may be a sign of an underlying problem, such as a serious skin disorder called pemphigus, celiac disease, inflammatory bowel disease, Behcet's disease, autoimmune disease, anemia, HIV, or, in rare cases, oral cancer or leukemia

 They can usually make a diagnosis based on a physical exam and your medical history.
 They might want to test your blood to see whether a vitamin deficiency or another health condition is causing the sores.

 Canker Sore Treatment